krasimir/queue/README.md

 	})
 	(); // running the queue

-If may stop the execution of the queue:
+You may stop the execution of the queue:

 	var q = queue()
 	(function() {